sschwindt/hydro-informatics/docs/source/geopy/geo-raster.rst

 Raster (gridded) dataset handling
 =================================

 Summary: Geospatial analysis of raster (gridded) data with gdal and rasterstats.

 The *html* version of this notebook is hosted at https://hydro-informatics.github.io/geo-raster.html.

-{% include requirements.html content="Make sure to understand `gridded
+requirements.html content="Make sure to understand `gridded
 raster data <geospatial-data.html#raster>`__ before reading this section.
-Recall that we will mostly deal with the ``.tif`` (*GeoTIFF*) format for grid data and hat many other raster data types exist. > **Tips** > While ``gdal``\ ’s ``ogr`` module is useful for shapefile handling, raster data are best handled by ``gdal`` itself. > Download sample raster datasets from `River
+Recall that we will mostly deal with the ``.tif`` (*GeoTIFF*) format for grid data and hat many other raster data types exist. > **Tips** > While ``gdal``\ ’s ``ogr`` module is useful for shapefile handling, raster data are best hand led by ``gdal`` itself. > Download sample raster datasets from `River
 Architect <https://github.com/RiverArchitect/SampleData/archive/master.zip>`__.
 This page uses *GeoTIFF* raster data located in